Signs of Safety is a model of social work which began in Western Australia in the 1990s.

 We can use this to create a clear analysis that we share with families so that they understand professional worries using:

-We will help naturally connected networks to form safety plans, which we and the network will monitor to make sure they are working.
-We will monitor this by speaking with the family, the network and the children.
+We'll help naturally connected networks to form safety plans, which we and the network will monitor to make sure they are working.
+We'll monitor this by speaking with the family, the network and the children.

 A scaling question is one that asks someone to rate something on a scale of 0 to 10, where 0 and 10 are clearly defined.